 What does it say?
 The bill allows for the administration of medicinal marijuana in schools as well as allows students to bring sunscreen to schools and apply it without a prescription.

 MSDC position: MSDC supports the language permitting sunscreen application in schools

 Current status: A win for DC physicians and public health!
-The legislation passed the Council in February and awaits the mayor's signature.
+The legislation passed the Council in February and was signed by the Mayor.
 Previous temporary and emergency legislation permitted students to use sunscreen at schools this school year already.